JacquesLucke/blender_vscode/README.md

   $BLENDER_USER_DATAFILES  Directory for user data files (icons, translations, ..).
 ```

+### How to use with multiple addons?

+Use VS Code feature [Multi-root Workspaces](https://code.visualstudio.com/docs/editor/multi-root-workspaces).
+Each folder in workspace is treated as addon root.

 ## Script Tools

 When I say "script" I mean a piece of Python code that runs in Blender but is not an addon.